 Who Should Buy Guaranteed Acceptance Life Insurance?

 A small step up the ladder for seniors would be simplified issue life insurance, which also excludes medical testing, and accepts a wider range of health problems than a fully underwritten policy.
 With Simplified Issue premiums will be lower.
-Additionally, there are term life insurance and universal life insurance policies available that offer the simplified issue option, which are cheaper than whole life insurance.
-The other caveat with guaranteed acceptance life insurance for seniors is that the limited coverage you can buy will probably cover only end-of-life, or funeral expenses.
-For those seeking bigger coverage to pay off a mortgage, or pay for a child’s college expense, GI life insurance policy won’t provide a large enough death benefit.
+Additionally, there are term life insurance and universal life insurance policies available that offer the simplified issue option, which is cheaper than whole life insurance.
+The other caveat with guaranteed acceptance life insurance for seniors is that the limited coverage you can buy will probably cover only end-of-life or funeral expenses.
+For those seeking more significant coverage to pay off a mortgage, or pay for a child’s college expense, Guaranteed acceptance life insurance policy won’t provide a large enough death benefit.
 If you have any of the medical conditions below that may prevent you from qualifying for fully underwritten or simplified issue life insurance, guaranteed issue life insurance is the way to go.

 • Dialysis treatment

 • Nursing home patient